Tim-Deutschmann/Tex2MathML/README.md

 END SNIP

-The file tex_symbols contains a list of 1:1 latex: MathML translations.
+The file tex_symbols.txt contains a list of 1:1 latex: MathML translations.
 The file format is found in 'tex2mml_data_types.h' looking at the definition of the struct TexSymbol_s data type.

 Compile it with a simple make on a linux system with g++ installed.
 On other systems and using other compilers please modify 'makefile' to make it fit your needs.

-If you want assess the performance of the translator, have a look at http://www.tim-deutschmann.de.
+If you want to assess the performance of the translator, have a look at http://www.tim-deutschmann.de.
 All formulas on the page are created using the Tex2MathML converter.

 Cheers